Posted on behalf of Phillips Law Group on Oct 06, 2010 in Auto Accidents

 The other potential defendant in an Arizona bus accident lawsuit could be the municipality that owns and manages the bus line.
 When these situations arise, they involve additional steps that must be taken with the governmental entity that's responsible for the safety of the bus passengers before a legal claim can proceed.
 One such additional step involves filing a Notice of Claim with that municipality that lays out the amount of damages sought and requests a settlement from that governmental entity.
 If that entity denies the request, then the lawsuit can proceed like any other.
 However, this step must be taken before a matter can proceed in court.

 Of course, there are also situations where other, even multiple defendants should be named to such a lawsuit.
-Regardless of the specifics, if you or someone you love has been harmed in this type of collision, contact the Phoenix, AZ bus accident lawyers at Phillips Law Group today to schedule a free initial consultation.
+Regardless of the specifics, if you or someone you love has been harmed in this type of collision, contact the Phoenix personal injury lawyers at Phillips Law Group today to schedule a free initial consultation.